2022 Austrian Darts Open

 The 2022 Interwetten Austrian Darts Open was the fourth of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
-The tournament was held at the Steiermarkhalle, Premstätten from 29 April to 1 May 2022.
+The tournament was held at the Premstättner Halle in Graz, Austria, from 29 April to 1 May 2022.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen entered the event as the defending champion, having defeated Ian White 8–7 in the 2019 final.
 He successfully defended his title with an 8–5 win over Danny Noppert in the final.

 Prize money

 The prize money is unchanged from the European Tours of the last 3 years: